Švihov (Klatovy District): History

 The first written mention of Švihov is from 1245, however, a manor house probably existed here already in 1194.
 In the first half of the 14th century, Vilém of Švihov had a fortress built here and intended that Švihov would become the centre of a large estate.
 In 1367, Švihov was referred to as a town for the first time, but due to the proximity of Klatovy, it remained a small and poor town.

 Švihov was owned by the Švihovský of Rýzmberk family until 1425, when it was conquered by the Hussites.
 In 1436, after the Hussite Wars, the family got Švihov back.
 Půta Švihovský of Rýzmberk had a massive castle built on the site of the fortress in the 1480s.
 This construction caused great debt, and the family had to sell Švihov in 1548.
 It was purchased by Heralt Kavka of Říčany and Štekeň, then it was purchased by the Czernin family in 1598.
 The castle ceased to be a feudal seat and the importance of the town declined.

 During the Thirty Years' War, the Swedish army plundered the town, but failed to capture the castle.
 Emperor Ferdinand III ordered the demolition of the castle in 1655, but due to delays it never happened.
 However, the castle remained uninhabited, and in 1662 it was described as ruined.
 Its premises were used as granaries from the 18th century, which saved it from complete destruction.
 The Czernin family owned Švihov until 1918.

 Demographics

 Transport

-The I/27 road (part of European route E53) passes through Švihov.
+The I/27 road (the section from Plzeň to Klatovy, part of the European route E53) passes through the town.

 Švihov is located on the railway line Prague–Plzeň–Železná Ruda and thus has a direct connection to the capital.

 Sights

 Švihov is known for the Gothic Švihov Castle.
 The water castle was built in 1480–1489, the defense system of the castle was completed with the help of Benedikt Rejt in 1504.
 Since 1949, it has been owned and administered by the state.
-The castle is open to the public and offers sightseeing tours.
+The castle is open to the public and offers guided tours.

 The Church of Saint Wenceslaus was originally a Gothic building.
 After it was damaged by a fire, it was completely rebuilt in the late Baroque style in 1744–1747, probably by František Maxmilián Kaňka.